Manh-Dung/FoodApp/README.md

 - MVVM Architecture: Implementing the MVVM pattern to organize code for easy management and maintenance.
 - REST API: Using REST API for communication with the backend server.

+### Installation Guide:
+1. Clone the repository from this URL: https://github.com/Manh-Dung/FoodApp.git
+2. Install dependencies using the command: flutter pub get
+3. Run the app on an emulator or physical device using: flutter run

 ### URL
 [GitHub Repository](https://github.com/Manh-Dung/FoodApp)